MAAP #221: Illegal mining in protected areas of the Ecuadorian Amazon

 MAAP #207: Removing Illegal Mining from Sacred Tepui in Yapacana National Park (Venezuelan Amazon)

-Last year, in collaboration with the organization SOS Orinooco, we published an urgent report about illegal mining on top of a sacred tepui in the heart of Yapacana National Park in Venezuela (MAAP #169).
+Last year, in collaboration with the organization SOS Orinoco, we published an urgent report about illegal mining on top of a sacred tepui in the heart of Yapacana National Park in Venezuela (MAAP #169).

 Tepuis are stunning table-top mountains found in northern South America.
 They are considered sacred by indigenous groups of the region; in fact, the word tepui means “house of the gods” in a local indigenous language.
 Tepuis also have high levels of endemism (unique species) since they are not connected to other ranges.